-The most common careers associated with a political science major include work in government at the local, state, national or international levels; the law; politics; teaching at the college or high school level; journalism; work in the military or intelligence-related fields; business, public relations or other administrative positions such as high school principals, hospital or hotel management, or work with interest groups or non-profit organizations.
+The most common careers associated with a political science major include work in public administration or government at the local, state, national or international levels; the law; politics; political consulting, teaching at the college or high school level; journalism; work in the military or intelligence-related fields; business, public relations or other administrative positions such as high school principals, hospital or hotel management, or work with interest groups or non-profit organizations.

-Recent Political Science alumni have pursued advanced degrees at institutions that include USC, UCLA, UCSD, Brown University, University of Missouri, Oregon State University, Tufts University, Kings College (London), University College London, Josef Korbel School, and University of Denver.
+Recent Political Science alumni have pursued advanced degrees at institutions that include Oxford, USC, UCLA, UCSD, Brown University, University of Missouri, Indiana University, Oregon State University, Rutgers, Tufts University, Kings College (London), University College London, and the University of Denver.

 See what our alumni are up to